AN ORDINANCE APPROVING SPECIFIC USES FOR PROPERTY CONVEYED TO THE STATE OF COLORADO, DEPARTMENT OF TRANSPORTATION.

 WHEREAS, the United State Court of Appeals, Tenth Circuit, in case No. 02-1480, Friends of Marolt Park v.
 United States Department of Transportation, affirmed the right of the defendants to select an option, “not identified as the preferred option in the final EIS, as long as the selected option was fully evaluated”; and

 WHEREAS, the allowed uses as defined and delineated in the aforementioned Right-Of-Way Easement and Memorandum of Understanding for the parcels of land described in Exhibit 1 in the Right-Of-Way Easement, prevent implementation of any fully evaluated option other than a two lane parkway and a corridor for a light rail transit system; and

-WHEREAS, a fully evaluated option described in State Highway 82 Entrance to Aspen Draft Environmental Impact Statement Section 4(f) Evaluation, Project STA 082A-008, August 1995, as “Alternative F: Modified Direct, Cut and Cover Tunnel, with Separate Transit Envelope” is by this action recognized as the preferred alternative of the citizens of Aspen for the Entrance to Aspen.
+WHEREAS, a fully evaluated option first developed in the State Highway 82 East of Basalt to Aspen Draft Environmental Impact Statement 4(f) Evaluation Project FC 082-1(14), August 1989, and carried forward into the State Highway 82 Entrance to Aspen Draft Environmental Impact Statement Section 4(f) Evaluation, Project STA 082A-008, August 1995, identified as “Alternative D: Modified Direct Alignment, At-Grade, with Separate Transit Envelope”, is by this action recognized as the preferred alternative of the citizens of Aspen for the Entrance to Aspen.

 NOW, THEREFORE BE IT ORDAINED BY THE CITY COUNCIL OF THE CITY OF ASPEN, COLORADO: